kbhedi715881/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, readability, and correctness trump micro-optimizations most of the time."

 This quote from computer scientist Donald Knuth emphasizes the importance of avoiding unnecessary optimizations in the early stages of software development.
 It serves as a reminder to programmers to prioritize clarity, understandability, and functionality before diving into performance enhancements prematurely, which can often lead to more complex and less maintainable code.

+# 2024-01-22
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying real bottlenecks.
+Remember that simplicity, modularity, and good design choices often lead to better performance in the long run."

+This quote by computer scientist Donald Knuth emphasizes the importance of avoiding unnecessary optimization early in the development process.
+It serves as a reminder that clarity and maintainability are paramount, and that optimizations should be data-driven and targeted rather than speculative.